pascalr/admin/docs/grant_application.md

 I want to make it more easy to eat vegetarian than to eat meat.
 For example, to make hamburgers, you need ground beef which has a low shelf life.
 You can freeze it, but then you have to think in advance to unfreeze it.
 With vegetarian burgers and my product, you can always eat hambugers.
 Just add "chickpea burgers" to your calendar, and the robot will soak and cook the beans.
 It will prepare the whole burger mixture by mixing with seasonings.
 The only thing left will be to shape and cook the burgers.

-To summarize, I want people to be able to eat earth-friendly food easily and to reduce the amount of food waste and packaging by helping cooking with pantry ingredients filled in bulk.
+To summarize, I want people to be able to eat earth-friendly food easily and to reduce the amount of food waste and packaging by helping cooking with pantry ingredients bought in bulk.

 **Important!!!**
 ## 3) What do you believe has prevented this change to date?